-Report from the Lemon Fair Insect Control District (LFICD) - Craig Zontag, Field Coordinator and Field Biologist, along with other members of the LFICD - David Dodge, Christine Chapline, and Bill Johnson, presented an overview of the LFICD, and a report on the 2021 mosquito season, including current and future strategies for managing mosquitos in the LFICD.
+Report from the Lemon Fair Insect Control District ("LFICD") - Craig Zondag, Field Coordinator and Field Biologist, along with Cornwall members of the LFICD Board - David Dodge and Christine Chapline, presented an overview of the LFICD, and a report on the 2021 mosquito season, including current and future strategies for managing mosquitos in the LFICD.
 Highlights include:

-- LFICD uses an Integrated Pest Management (IMM) approach, focusing on longterm prevention. - 2021 was a difficult mosquito season, the worst since 2017. - Mosquito season usually peaks in late June and early July after the June rains.
-But this year's drought, followed by with rains in July led to large numbers of upland mosquitos in August and September. - Typical mosquitoes seen in the area, aedes vexans, breed in the Lemon Fair River floodplains and Cornwall Swamp and can be treated with aerial larvicide. - The upland mosquitoes ochlerotatus trivittatus and aedes cinereus species - lay their eggs in small woodland puddles and pools out of reach of the insect control district's field staff.
-These upland mosquitos are agressive daytime/ nighttime biters.
-Upland mosquitos are multivoltine, meaning that the females can lay egg multiple times and needs more blood meals before she lays each round of eggs, and each meal provides more of an opportunity to build up sufficient viral load to transmit to humans. - So far, mosquitos tested by LFICD in 2021 have been negative for West Nile virus and Eastern Equine Encephalitis (EEE). - Recent work by LFIDC has included a mapping project in collaboration with Middlebury College of the Lemon Fair between Route 74 and Route 125, that identified specific areas for treatment next year. - The LFICD helpline fielded 43 complaint calls about mosquitos, followed up by site visits to help residents with mosquito problems. - Craig Zontag suggested the innovative idea of a sidewall cutter to the State, so that tires used by farmers for holding down large piles of silage, will not become breeding grounds for mosquitos. - IMM in the future might include the use of drones that could treat 200 acres a day.
-Vermont does not allow the use of drones for this purpose at this time. - Residents should continue to protect themselves from biting mosquitos and can use pollinator friendly products, bat boxes, and bluebird boxes to decrease the numbers of mosquitos on their property.
+• LFICD uses an Integrated Pest Management ("IPM") approach, focusing on long-term prevention.

+- 2021 was a difficult mosquito season, the worst since 2019. - Mosquito season usually peaks in late June and early July after the June rains.
+But this year's drought in June, followed by with rains in July led to large numbers of upland mosquitos in August and September. - Typical mosquitoes seen in the area, Aedes Vexans, breed in the Lemon Fair River floodplains and Cornwall Swamp and can be treated with aerial larvicide. - The upland mosquitoes Ochlerotatus Trivittatus and Aedes Cinereus species - lay their eggs in small woodland puddles and pools out of reach of the insect control district's aerial larvicide program.
+These upland mosquitos are aggressive biters.
+Upland mosquitos are multivoltine, meaning that the females can lay egg multiple times.
+Each round of eggs needs more blood meals for development.
+Each blood meal also provides more opportunity to build up sufficient viral load to transmit to humans. - Recent work by LFICD has included a mapping project in collaboration with Middlebury College of the Lemon Fair between Route 74 and Route 125, that identified specific areas for potential treatment with a long acting (multiple months) larvicide product next year. - The LFICD helpline fielded 43 complaint calls about mosquitos, followed up by site visits to help residents with mosquito problems. - Craig Zondag suggested the innovative idea of a bunker tire sidewall cutter to the State.
+Cutting the sidewalls, would eliminate a significant amount standing water that serves as a mosquito breeding habitat.. - IPM in the future might include the use of drones that could treat 200 acres a day.
+Vermont has not yet established a permitting protocol for the use of drones for this purpose. - Residents should continue to protect themselves from biting mosquitos and can use pollinator friendly products, bat boxes, and bluebird boxes to decrease the numbers of mosquitos on their property.
 Even the bite of one mosquito, if carrying sufficient virus, can transmit disease. - Craig Z. reminded everyone that while mosquitos can and should be managed, they do play an important role in the eco-system. - Discussion of American Recovery Plan Act (ARPA) funds public outreach process - After a short discussion, Ben M. said he would draft something for the newsletter and for Front Porch Forum, asking Cornwall residents to weigh in on the question "What does Cornwall need?"
 Tanya B. also suggested that the Town Plan be reviewed as another resource to identify the needs of the Town that are appropriate for ARPA funds.